Page content

 • Buy or borrow a guidebook e.g. Lonely Planet or Rough Guide

-• Contact other students who are going to the same university or area as you – meet up before you go and maybe arrange to travel together
+• Contact other students who are going to the same university or area as you – meet up before you go and maybe arrange to travel together.
+The In-Person pre-departure event is a great opportunity to do so!

 Read the following information thoroughly, even the smallest piece of advice may prove useful.

 We hope that you have an enjoyable and rewarding experience abroad!
-If you have any questions, please do not hesitate to contact the Go Global Team.
+If you have any questions, please do not hesitate to contact the Global Opportunities Team

 Stay safe and enjoy yourself!